learn-co-curriculum/dsc-css-code-along/README.md

 <img src="images/styled-codepen.jpeg" width="1050">

 All the CSS code you need to successfully modify the page is already included but commented out.
-All you need to do is uncomment all the `CSS declarations` (`property-name`:`value`) one by one.
+All you need to do is uncomment all the `CSS declarations` (`property-name`:`value`) one-by-one.

 ## CSS Declarations Uncommenting Steps